Denmark, citing human rights, withholds some aid to Tanzania

 Denmark is cutting about $10 million in aid to the government of Tanzania over what it called "negative developments" in human rights in the East African country.

-Ulla Tornaes, Denmark's minister for development cooperation, said on Twitter she was "deeply concerned" by developments such as a Tanzanian official's "completely unacceptable homophobic statements."
+Ulla Tornaes, Denmark's minister for development cooperation, said on Twitter she is "deeply concerned" by developments such as a Tanzanian official's "completely unacceptable homophobic statements."

 Tanzania is increasingly under the spotlight over its human rights record.
-Denmark is one of the largest donors to the country.
+Denmark is one of the largest donors to Tanzania, whose government depends substantially on foreign benefactors to run many of its programs.

 Most recently the commissioner for the country's commercial capital, Dar es Salaam, urged Tanzanians to "report" suspected homosexuals, comments widely criticized by rights groups and disavowed by Tanzania's federal government.